The Last of the Mohicans (1992 film): Casting

-Russell Means made his film-acting debut as Chingachgook.
-During filming, he lobbied for the 175 Native American extras to receive better pay and improved lodging conditions.

 Through the making of this film, actors Wes Studi and Maurice Roëves became lifelong friends.

-Filming locations
+Filming

 Although the story takes place in upstate colonial New York, filming was done mostly in the Blue Ridge Mountains of North Carolina.
 Locations used include Lake James, Chimney Rock Park, and The Biltmore Estate.
 Some of the waterfalls that were used in the movie include Hooker Falls, Triple Falls, Dry Falls (near Highlands, NC), Bridal Veil Falls, and High Falls, all located in the DuPont State Recreational Forest.
 Another of these falls was Linville Falls, in the mountains of North Carolina.
 Also, Hickory Nut Falls at Chimney Rock was in the movie near the end.
 Scenes of Albany were shot in Asheville, North Carolina at the Manor on Charlotte Street.

 The set of Fort William Henry was constructed at a reported cost of US$6 million on felled forestry land adjacent to Lake James in North Carolina.
 Highway 126, which ran between the set and the lake, had to be closed for the duration of the filming.